BelledonneCommunications/linphone-sdk/README.md

  `cmake .. -DLINPHONESDK_PLATFORM=IOS`

 ### iOS
-- You must build the SDK from Xcode, so configure the project:
+- You must build the SDK with Xcode, so configure the project:
 `cmake .. -G Xcode -DLINPHONESDK_PLATFORM=IOS `
-- You can specified the build type (configurations):
+- You can specify the build type (configurations):
-`cmake --build . --config <cfg>`, `<cfg>`will be available such as Debug, Release, RelWithDebInfo and MinSizeRel.
+`cmake --build . --config <cfg>`, where `<cfg>` is available as Debug, Release, RelWithDebInfo and MinSizeRel.
 If nothing is specified, the SDK will be built in Debug mode.

 ### Windows
  `cmake --build .` works on Windows as for all platforms.